 Tuesday, August 16, 2016

 Hillary makes blatant public call for voter suppression!
+(CAUTION: Satire Alert!)

-On August 10, Hillary Clinton spoke at a rally of supporters in Des Moines, Iowa.
-Referring to Donald Trump's comments on the Second Amendment, she said: “Yesterday we witnessed the latest in a long line of casual comments by Donald Trump that crossed the line.”
+On August 10, Hillary Clinton spoke to a rally of supporters in Des Moines, Iowa.
+Referring to Donald Trump's recent comments on the Second Amendment, she said: “Yesterday we witnessed the latest in a long line of casual comments by Donald Trump that crossed the line.”
 She went on to say, “As a young man in Florida said to me the other day, friends don’t let friends vote for Trump.”

 Who has crossed the line now?

-Adding to the offensive nature of this comment is the fact that it's a direct ripoff of the Mothers Against Drunk Drivers (MAD) slogan, "Friends don't let friends drive drunk."
-In 1983 MAD introduced this slogan urging people to look out for the lives of friends and others on the road by keeping them from drunk driving.
-According to the AdCouncil, since MAD launched the campaign, 68 percent of Americans report they have tried to prevent someone from driving after drinking.
-How dare Hillary twist this laudable slogan to incite people to commit federal crimes.
+Adding to the offensive nature of this comment is the fact that it's a direct ripoff of the Mothers Against Drunk Driving (MADD) slogan, "Friends don't let friends drive drunk."
+In 1983, MADD introduced this slogan urging people to look out for the lives of friends and others on the road by stopping them from drunk driving.
+One popular TV commercial said, "...do whatever it takes to stop him."
+According to the AdCouncil, since MADD launched the campaign, 68 percent of Americans report they have tried to prevent someone from driving after drinking.
+It's clearly a very effective slogan.

-What kind of temperament must a presidential candidate have to tell people to commit voter suppression?
+What kind of temperament must a presidential candidate have to openly tell people to commit voter suppression?
 Doesn't this repeated command alone suggest Hillary Clinton is unfit for the office of President of the United States?

-After Trump uttered his controversial Second Amendment remark, retired Gen. Michael Hayden told CNN in an interview, You’re not just responsible for what you say.
-You are responsible for what people hear.”
-When Hillary says, "Friends don't let friends vote for Trump," some may hear a silly appropriation of a famous slogan meant to induce laughter.
+When Hillary says, "Friends don't let friends vote for Trump," some may hear the silly appropriation of a famous slogan meant to induce laughter.
 However, others may hear a command to commit voter suppression.
+How many will heed her call?

 2 comments: